 Following the success of our day-trips to the D-Day Landing Beaches, since 2009 we have been offering this extended tour which gives you the opportunity to learn more about WW2 history.

-This will be a fully escorted bike trip from the moment you arrive at the port of Ouistreham, Caen (or agreed meeting point) and will be run at a moderate pace.
+The Tour starts & finishes at Caen – Ouistreham, is a fully guided bike trip from the moment you arrive at the port (or agreed meeting point) and will be run at a moderate pace.
 The routes have been extensively researched and as we use a tried & tested “drop-off” marker system with a tail-end rider there is no need for you to refer to road books or maps.

-On our first day we start with a visit to the Grand Bunker at Ouistreham before riding to Pegasus Bridge, at Benouville, arriving at the first house to be liberated during the last hour of 5th June 1944, now the Café Gondrée.
+On our first day we start with riding to Pegasus Bridge, at Benouville, arriving at the first house to be liberated during the last hour of 5th June 1944 – now the Café Gondrée.
 Entry to the Pegasus Memorial museum (with an English-speaking guide) is included where you can see the original Pegasus Bridge (it was replaced by the current bridge in 1994), a replica Horsa Glider as flown by Major Howard and other military equipment.

 A short ride brings us to the German gun battery at Longues sur Mer, the only artillery battery to have Listed Building status.
 We move on to the American Cemetery at Colleville sur Mer, which stands overlooking Omaha Beach.
 This immaculate site contains the graves of 9387 soldiers with a further 1557 names listed on the Walls of the Missing.
 We allow plenty of time for this visit.